nilufrmw/tmp/README.md

 Say we're writing a program to solve a geometry problem in C.

+*note*: this link was shared on a embedded community discord.
+I have attached some things to aware of below that got suggested from the server.

 ### struct

 You can think `struct` as something used for grouping related data together.